instancio/instancio/website/docs/user-guide.md

 Before creating an object, Instancio initialises a random seed value.
 This seed value is used internally by the pseudorandom number generator, that is, `java.util.Random`.
 Instancio ensures that the same instance of the random number generator is used throughout object creation, from start to finish.
-This constraint means that Instancio can reproduce the same object again by using the same seed value.
+This means that Instancio can reproduce the same object again by using the same seed.
 This feature allows reproducing failed tests (see the section on [reproducing tests with JUnit](#reproducing-failed-tests)).

 In addition, Instancio takes care in generating values for classes like `UUID` and `LocalDateTime`, where a minor difference in values can cause an object equality check to fail.